MATLAB - Analyze Your CAN Bus Data [Parquet, MDF]

 The CAN protocol is today used in practically all automotive vehicles (cars, trucks, buses, forklifts, ...) and in many industrial machinery applications.
 This makes CAN data important to many use cases, such as vehicle diagnostics, fleet management, predictive maintenance, academic research and more.

 To record CAN bus data (incl. higher layer protocols), you can use a CAN data logger.
-For example, the CANedge1 lets you log CAN data to an SD card, while the CANedge2 also enables upload of the data to your own server via WiFi.
+For example, the CANedge1 lets you log CAN data to an SD card, while the CANedge2/CANedge3 also enable upload of the data to your own server via WiFi/LTE.

 The devices record 'raw' CAN frames, which need to be decoded to physical values for analysis - typically via a DBC file.
 Once the CAN bus data is DBC decoded, you can perform e.g. graphical visualization and statistical analysis.